Blue Cat Audio - Software Made by Musicians for Musicians

 Stereo Mode

 Choose between mid/side and left/right processing.
-In the default stereo mode (left/right) left and right channels are processed separately, and in mid/side mode, the plugin processes the mid and side channels instead.
-Mid/side processing is decribed in the introduction section.
+In the default stereo mode (left/right) left and right channels are processed separately, and in mid/side mode, the plug-in processes the mid and side channels instead.
+Mid/side processing is described in the introduction section.

 Later in this manual we will refer to channel 1 and channel 2 (respectively left and right or mid and side channels depending on the chosen mode).